Logo Voyage

 Prepare

 The Kungsleden's beauty is matched only by the ferocity of its mosquitoes, especially during the summer months.
 Be prepared for swarms, particularly near water and in the evenings.
-To avoid becoming a walking buffet, pack strong insect repellent.
-We highly recommend 40% DEET spray for reliable, long-lasting protection.
-Repellent devices are also a great option.
-Consider a mosquito head net for extra comfort during peak biting hours, and wear light-colored, long-sleeved clothing when possible.
+To avoid becoming a walking buffet, pack strong insect repellent, such as 40% DEET.
+Wear light-coloured, long-sleeved clothing when possible and consider a mosquito head net for extra comfort during peak biting hours.

 Kungsleden's weather is highly changeable.
 Be prepared for rapid shifts from hot sunshine (potentially 30°C) to thunderstorms.
 The weather closer to Abisko can drop to around freezing in late July.
 Pack clothing suitable for both extremes and choose campsites carefully, considering potential storm hazards.